 We eventually made it to Arrowtown proper, and manouvered the big Motorhome through town to a small parking area near the river.
 Amanda had commenced driving by now, letting me jump in and out of the van quickly to take photos, or snap from the passenger seat after we had pulled up.
 This arrangement was more common than not during this trip, I tended to drive the more pedestrian, mundane bits whilst Amanda drove the really gorgeous spots, allowing for more spontaneous stops.

 We had heard about a little Police Hut in Arrowtown, left over from the mining era, and a popular photographic composition.
 We arrived to find it in the middle of a parking lot with cars on either side, and many tourists standing in front!
 Not really what the tourist brochures show!
-I was dissapointed, but I do understand – sometimes being able to seperate these interesting things from the area around them is a great skill.
+I was disappointed, but I do understand – sometimes being able to separate these interesting things from the area around them is a great skill.

 We returned to the van and had lunch (motorhomes are bloody amazing for trips like this.
 A quick lunch on civilized seats at your table, prepared in your kitchen, whilst in a dirt parking lot!)